Connect with others who understand.

 2. Ammonia

 “I’m having the same issue — it’s embarrassing in public, it’s that bad.
-If I go to a public restroom my pee smells horrible,” another replied.
+If I go to a public restroom my pee smells horrible,” another member replied.

-Reasons your urine may smell like ammonia include:
+Other reasons your urine may smell like ammonia include:

 • Urinary tract infection (UTI) — A bacterial infection in your bladder, kidneys, or urethra can make your urine smell like ammonia.